LIV Golf: League structure

 In November 2025, LIV Golf announced that beginning with the 2026 season its regular-season tournaments would transition from the traditional 54-hole (three-round) format to 72 holes (four rounds).
 The change retains the league's shotgun-start scheduling and concurrent individual-and-team competition, and reflects a broader effort to align tournament structure with established professional golf tours and improve the league's eligibility for Official World Golf Ranking consideration.

+In February 2026, the OWGR approved LIV's application, but only the top ten plus ties would receive world ranking points.

+In September 2026, LIV Golf filed for Chapter 11 bankruptcy protection, indicating that it had assets between $100 million and $500 million and liabilities between $500 million and $1 billion, in addition to owing millions in debt to several of its players.